Skip to main content

 What Could Be Better

-• No native HomeKit scene triggers — IFTTT is the automation path
+• No native HomeKit scene triggers — IFTTT is the only automation path

-• Radon calibration takes 30 days before readings stabilize — buy early if radon is your concern
+• Radon calibration takes 30 days before readings stabilize — plan ahead if radon is the primary concern

 The Verdict